 Meaning “Blue Cenote” in Spanish, Cenote Azul is located just 30 minutes south of Playa del Carmen, right off the main highway 307.
 It’s about half way between Playa del Carmen and Tulum.
 The location is on the right side of the highway just past Puerto Aventuras and across the street from the Barcelo resorts.
 One perk of staying at one of the all-inclusive Barcelo Resorts is the close proximity to some amazing cenotes.

-At this same location, there are actually two other popular cenotes right next to Cenote Azul – Cenote Eden and Cenote Cristalino.
+At the same Cenote Azul location, there are actually two other popular cenotes – Cenote Eden and Cenote Cristalino.
 You can visit all three cenotes in one day or choose to spend your time at just one.
 You can find my comparison of the three at the end of this post.
 Note all three have separate entrance fees.

 How to Get to Cenote Azul Playa del Carmen

-If you have a rental car, it’s very easy to get to Azul Cenote by driving south from Playa del Carmen on the main highway 307.
+If you have a rental car, it’s very easy to get to from Playa del Carmen to Cenote Azul by driving south from Playa del Carmen on the main highway 307.
 The cenote is located on the right side just past Puerto Aventuras and there are highway signs to direct you.
 Free parking is available once you arrive at the cenote.